karim0sec/Bulk-Tiktoks-Downloader/README.md

 allvideosuser script download all videos of single user

-tiktok script download videos and descriptions from search result and add #shorts to it
+tiktok script download videos and descriptions from search result and add #shorts to it // Not working in need update

 warning that script does bulk download, it can be alot of gigas depends on keyword or profile videos